Wignacourt Aqueduct

 The Wignacourt Aqueduct (L-Akwedott ta' Wignacourt) is a 17th-century aqueduct in Malta, which was built by the Order of Saint John to carry water from springs in Dingli and Rabat to the newly built capital city Valletta.
-The aqueduct was carried through underground pipes and over arched viaducts across depressions in the ground.
+The aqueduct carried water through underground pipes and over arched viaducts across depressions in the ground.

 The first attempts to build the aqueduct were made by Grand Master Martin Garzez in 1596, but construction was suspended before being continued in 1610.
 The watercourse was inaugurated five years later on 21 April 1615.
 Several engineers took part in the project, including Bontadino de Bontadini, Giovanni Attard and Natale Tomasucci.
 The aqueduct was named after Grand Master Alof de Wignacourt, who partially financed its construction.

 The aqueduct remained in use until the 20th century.
 Most of its arches still survive today, and can still be seen in the localities of Attard, Balzan, Birkirkara, Fleur-de-Lys and Santa Venera.
-Other remains of the aqueduct include water towers at Santa Venera, Ħamrun and Floriana, and several fountains in Floriana and Valletta.
+Other remains of the aqueduct include water towers at Santa Venera, Hamrun and Floriana, and several fountains in Floriana and Valletta.

 History

 In 1566, the capital city of Valletta was founded on the Sciberras Peninsula, which did not have a good water supply.
 Rainwater collected within the city was not enough to meet the needs of its population.
 Water had to be carted from springs to the city, but this became difficult by the end of the 16th century, when the city had become the largest settlement in Malta.
-At the time, there were also fears of an Ottoman attack on Malta, so a steady water supply to the capital was a priority for the military authorities in the case of a siege.
+At the time, there were also fears of an Ottoman attack on Malta, so a steady water supply to the capital was a priority for the military authorities in case of a siege.

 The order to build an aqueduct to carry water from springs in Dingli and Rabat to the capital was issued on 19 October 1596.
 That year, Grand Master Martin Garzez brought in the Jesuit Padre Giacomo to design the watercourse.
 His design was accepted and work was begun, but construction was suspended soon afterwards due to financial reasons.

 On 9 January 1610, work on the aqueduct began again under the direction of another Jesuit called Padre Natale Tomasucci.
 By this time, Garzez had died and was succeeded as Grand Master by Alof de Wignacourt.
 In July 1612, the Bolognese hydraulic expert Bontadino de Bontadini took over the project, probably on the recommendation of Inquisitor Evangelista Carbonesi.
-Bontadini designed a new watercourse with water being carried through underwater pipes, and over stone arches when there were depressions in the ground.
+Bontadini designed a new watercourse with water being carried through underground pipes and over stone arches when there were depressions in the ground.
 Bontadini was assisted by a Maltese capomastro Giovanni Attard and two other Sicilian engineers.
 600 local workers were employed in the construction of the aqueduct, which was completed in 1614 and inaugurated on 21 April 1615.
-The aqueduct cost a total of 434,605 scudi, most of which were paid by Grandmaster Wignacourt.
+The aqueduct cost a total of 434,605 scudi, most of which was paid by Grandmaster Wignacourt.
 The aqueduct was therefore named in his honour.